digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/identity_management.rst

     .. assert:: hosting.parties.hosted("Client").nonEmpty

 An alternative method would be to issue an identifier delegation certificate to a key controlled by the hosting node.
-In this case, the party wouldn't be delegated to a specific participant, but the unique identifier would be delegated to a specific key, which would then in turn be able to delegate the party to a participant.
+In this case, the party wouldn't be delegated to a specific participant.
+Instead, the unique identifier would be delegated to a specific key, which would then in turn be able to delegate the party to a participant.

 .. _offline-party-migration: